-In a new study published in the American Journal of Medicine, a group of researchers sought to find out just how much caffeine increases the odds of headaches for long time migraine sufferers.
-In the study, most participants had suffered from episodic migrainesfor more than half their lives, meaning they experience zero to 14 headache days per month.
+In a new study published in the American Journal of Medicine, a group of researchers sought to find out just how much caffeine increases the odds of headaches for long-time migraine sufferers.
+In the study, most participants had suffered from episodic migraines for more than half their lives, meaning they experienced zero to 14 headache days per month.

 Over the six-week study period, their findings showed:

 - Regular caffeine consumers, who had one or two servings of caffeinated beverages (eight ounces of coffee, six ounces of tea, 12 ounces of soda, or two ounces of an energy drink), did not increase headache risk for that day.

 - Three or more servings, on the other hand, did increase the risk of migraine for that day and the following day.

 - For participants who rarely touched a cup of coffee or dared to buy an energy drink, even one or two servings of caffeine increased their chances of having a headache that day.